What's Coming to Netflix in May 2020 - What's on Netflix

 - Song of the Sea (2014) – Animated family adventure.

-- The Curious Case of Benjamin Button (2008) – Brad Pitt features in this three-time Oscar-winner about a baby born as an old man and ages the opposite direction.
+- The Curious Case of Benjamin Button (2008) – Brad Pitt features in this three-time Oscar-winner about a baby born as an old man who ages the opposite direction.

 - The Half of It (2020) N – Romantic comedy directed by Alice Wu about an unexpected teenage love triangle.

-- The Heartbreak Kid (2007) – Ben Stiller features in this rom-com about a newly-wed couple on Honeymoon and cracks begin to immediately appear.
+- The Heartbreak Kid (2007) – Ben Stiller features in this rom-com about a newly-wed couple.
+Cracks have started to appear, and they’re only on honeymoon.

-- Thomas & Friends: Marvelous Machinery: World of Tomorrow – Another Thomas movie where the gang looks like they could be replaced.
+- Thomas & Friends: Marvelous Machinery: World of Tomorrow – Another Thomas movie where the gang fears they could be replaced.

 - Thomas & Friends: Marvelous Machinery: A New Arrival – Thomas sees new technology arrive.